Create Your First Tizen Wearable Web Watch Application

 2. In the Run Configurations window, click the New Launch Configuration icon (New Launch Configuration icon), define the configuration details, and launch the application by clicking Run.
 Run Configurations window

-Designing a Simple UI
+Design a simple UI

 The wearable watch application created with the Basic Watch sample has a simple user interface that consists of 4 images (background image and separate images for the hour, minute, and second hands of the clock).
 The hand images are rotated on the screen every second to show the current time.